DNA-Evolutions/Docker-REST-TourOptimizer/README.md

 **...**

-### Setup the Anguar DNA Demo Application
+### Setup the Angular DNA Demo Application

 In this walkthrough, we let the demo application access the localhost as in **A)**.
 Next, you need to launch JOptTourOptimizer-Docker in a container as described in the JOptTourOptimizer setup.
 The page <a href ="http://localhost:8081 " target ="_blank ">http://localhost:8081</a> needs to be accessible.
-Further, the container needs to be started with the profile "cors" as described above.
+Further, the TourOptimizer container needs to be started with the profile "cors" as described above.

 **1) Pulling the image:**